tiagoprn/my_talks/kibana/presentation.md

 ## Other components:

-- Timelion: time series data visualizer.
+- **Timelion: time series data visualizer**.
 Combines totally independent data sources within a single visualization based on timestamps.

-- APM: Application Performance Management.
+- **APM: Application Performance Management**.
 Enables collecting data/metrics from an application.
 It is language/framework centric.

 -------------------------------------------------